litmuschaos/litmusctl/Usage.md

 ```

-* To list the created scenarios within a project, issue the following command.
+* To list the created Chaos Scenarios within a project, issue the following command.
 ```shell
 litmusctl get chaos-scenarios --project-id=""
 ```